-For programs not themselves administering the test, the program will need to have some form of agreement, such as an MOU (memorandum of understanding) with the school to ensure that data for the needed children can be secured.
+For programs not themselves administering the test, the program will need to have some form of agreement, such as an MOU (memorandum of understanding) with the school or LEA (local education agency), to ensure that data for the needed children can be secured.
 Data are needed on the group of children you are serving, but not on individual children.
 Requesting data in this way is not likely to violate FERPA (the Family Educational Rights and Privacy Act).